Judge Dredd (IDW Publishing): Judge Dredd – Cry of the Werewolf

-In May 2018, IDW published a one-shot titled Deviations.

 Judge Dredd – The Blessed Earth

 Starting in April 2017, IDW began publishing a new series titled The Blessed Earth that takes place 10 years after the events of Mega-City Zero.
 9 issues were released, including a 2017 Annual issue.

 Judge Dredd – Funko Universe

 In May 2017, IDW published a one-shot titled Funko Universe.
 This was a crossover of the Judge Dredd universe with the Funko universe, Funko the maker of the popular Pop! figure line.